SowmyaVenky/AzureSynapseExperiments/azure-eh/ADX_With_ADLS_Integration.md

 * Once the synapse workspace is spawned and ready to go, let us go to the ADLS linked to the workspace and put in some new directories, and files that we have downloaded from the weather API service.
 This will be the first set of files we load.

-* We have weather data for the following cities (Spring, Anchorage, Bangalore, London, Paris, Rome) from 2019 to 2023.
+* We have weather data for the following cities (Spring, Anchorage, Delhi, London, Paris, Rome) from 2019 to 2023.
 It is daily hour by hour data.
 We can pretend that we have multiple orgs and each of these have a data lake stored in a separate storage account because of data localization requirements.
 Let us add these 3 storage accounts and link them to Synapse ( venkydlusa1001, venkydleu1001, venkydlasia1001).
 I am keeping all these in East US, but in theory they can be in multiple regions.

 <img src="../images/synapse_azeventhub_19.png" />